janko/image_processing/README.md

 ImageProcessing::Vips.source(Vips::Image.new_from_file("source.jpg"))
 ```

-Without any call options the result of processing is a newly created `Tempfile`
+By default the result of processing is a `Tempfile` object.
+You can save the
+processing result to a specific location by passing `:destination` to `#call`,
+or pass `save: false` to retrieve the raw `Vips::Image`/`MiniMagick::Tool`
 object.
-You can save processing result to a specific location by passing
-`:destination` to `#call`.
-You can also pass `save: false` to `#call` to
-retrieve the raw `Vips::Image`/`MiniMagick::Tool` object.

 ```rb
 pipeline = ImageProcessing::Vips.source(image)